 ABOUT MOKKO

-Mokko creates timeless furniture with a sculptural presence.
-Founded in 2017 as a design studio, the brand remains rooted in a rigorous creative process where form, proportion, and material guide every decision.
+Mokko is an Amsterdam-based design house creating timeless objects with a sculptural presence.
+Founded in 2017 and led by designer Aad Bos, Mokko is defined by a rigorous creative process where form, proportion, and material guide every decision.

-Led by designer-founder Aad Bos, Mokko is committed to creating future heirlooms.
-Furniture made to be used, cared for, and lived with over generations.
-Every object is crafted in the Netherlands and fully customizable.
+With a commitment to creating future heirlooms, Mokko designs furniture and objects meant to be used, cared for, and lived with over generations.
+Each piece is crafted in the Netherlands and produced to order.

 Mokko collaborates with leading interior design and architecture firms worldwide, supporting international projects through a tailored process from design to delivery.